 Even so, you cannot deny that there is a tiny voice in your head constantly questioning whether it is a good idea to be dating a man with children.
 You may even find yourself a little more edgy or insecure than usual in this relationship.
 And that can make an already tricky situation even more precarious.

-The equation can become even more complex if you too have children of your own.
+The equation becomes more complex if you too have children of your own.
 Then, apart from working out the nuances of dating a man with kids, you also have to factor in how your new partner and his children will fit into your life and that of your children.

 21 Things To Know When Dating A Man With Kids

-Perhaps, there is a single father who you’ve known for years.
-A friend or coworker.
+Perhaps, there is a single father whom you’ve known for years – a friend or a coworker.
 Of late, you find yourself drawn to him.
 And you get a sense that he is attracted to you too.
 You know his life story, maybe even know his kids well, and are now contemplating dating this man with kids.

 1. His children come first ALWAYS